Complete Financial Questionnaire

 For mild sleep apnoea, you can expect to pay the standard price.

-If yours is moderate, you will pay more.
+If it is moderate, you will pay more.

-If it’s severe, the insurer may refuse or postpone offer cover.
+If it’s severe, the insurer may refuse or postpone offering cover.

 Insomnia is a prolonged inability to sleep properly.